estellederrien/vue-starter-webpack-node-cli-4/README.md

 ## Not available:
-VUEX : It is another starter in another GIT depot of mine<br />
+VUEX : It is another starter in another GIT depot of mine, I will eventually add it later .<br />

 ## Features: